tconfrey/BrainTool/_posts/2021-08-25-Managing-your-Browser-with-BrainTool.md

 <div class="cell left">
 A Topic is a category or grouping, anything from "Kitchen Renovation" to "Productivity Tool Research".
 In BrainTool nested topics help keep things organized (e.g. Projects&#8594;Kitchen renovation&#8594;Lighting options&#8594;Under-counter lights).
 <br/><br/>
-The BrainTool Popup (right) is where you attach a note to a web page and save it into your topic tree.
+The BrainTool Bookmarker (right) is where you attach a note to a web page and save it into your topic tree.
 </div>
 <div class="cell right">
 <img src="/site/BT-popup.gif" alt="BrainTool popup" style="border:solid; border-width:thin; float:right; margin-top: -1rem">